BatuhanTekin95/SIEM-Investigation-Case-Studies/docs/01-Splunk-Fundamentals.md

 Whether investigating phishing activity, suspicious authentication attempts, lateral movement, or privilege escalation, the ability to efficiently search and correlate logs remains one of the most important skills for a SOC analyst.

+This section was not intended to be an advanced Splunk investigation, but rather a foundation for understanding how logs are collected, indexed, searched, and visualized before moving into real SOC investigation scenarios.